carl-alberto/Primary-Category-Assignment/README.md

 * Create at least 3 CPTs
 * Add at least 2 different Primary Category (taxonomy) which is assigned to each CPT
 * Add at least 2 other extra Primary Category (taxonomy) under the regular posts & CPT which is not tagged as Primary Category
-* Make sure the taxonomy that is only tagged as primary category can be searched from the front end
+* Make sure the taxonomy that is only tagged as primary category can be searched from the front end shen searched
+* Installing the plugin from scratch should not create any errors on a different installation

 ### Time Tracking